How COVID-19 has been affecting our Healthcare Workers

 - Difficulty Thinking Clearly: Disorientation or confusion, difficulty problem-solving or making decisions, difficulty concentrating or remembering instructions.

-- Problematic or Risky Behaviors: Unnecessary risk taking, increased use of alcohol or drugs to numb.
+- Problematic or Risky Behaviors: Unnecessary risk-taking, increased use of alcohol or drugs to numb.

 - Social Impacts: blaming others, conflicts with coworkers or family members, withdrawal and isolation, becoming clingy or needy.